WerIstLuka/Int/README.md

 https://github.com/user-attachments/assets/219743bf-ece8-4439-bd79-cb15a3b970cc

-version: 1.5.3
+version: 1.5.4
 # installation
 ## debian or debian based
 download the .deb file
 ## other linux distros
 copy int.py to any directory in your path

-i recommend ~/.local/bin because it's usually not touched by package managers
+I recommend ~/.local/bin because it's usually not touched by package managers

 ## building the debian package
 install git to download the repo ```sudo apt update && sudo apt install git```